Returning to work

 Now we have paused shielding you are able to return to work, if required and it is safe to do so.

 Employers must make workplaces safe for all employees.
-That means employees should be able to physically distance from one another.
-If this is not possible then other protections must be put into place.
+That means employees should be able to maintain physical distancing from one another.
+In some workplaces it is difficult, or not possible, to maintain physical distancing.
+Employers must put other protections into place.

 Staying safe at work

-We expect that the vast majority of people who have been asked to shield will be able to return to work.
-Employers have a statutory duty to protect your health and safety.
-This includes assessing the risk of being infected with coronavirus in the workplace.
-It also includes taking appropriate steps to reduce this risk.
+We expect that the vast majority of people who are on the shielding list will be able to return to their work.
+Employers have a legal duty to protect your health and safety.
+This includes assessing the risk of exposure to coronavirus in the workplace.
+It also includes taking appropriate steps to minimise this risk.

 If the risks to you and the kind of job you do mean it’s hard for you to return, some employers may be able to offer you leave.
 It is up to your employer and you to decide what is best if you are not able to return to your workplace.

-If you feel you cannot return to work safely, you can discuss your fitness for work with your GP or specialist care provider.
+If you feel it is unsafe to return to work, discuss your fitness for work with your GP or specialist care provider.

 Scottish Hazards provide a confidential service for workers.
 You can contact them for workplace health and safety advice and support.
 You can call them for free on 0800 0015 022.